 So there is no other option left but to accept that the new model with the high two-deck rim is the "true" Enterprise-D, although there are some problems with the deck heights that tend to vary considerably.
 But there exist precedents of decks on the Galaxy class that would be either very high or very low regardless of the retconning of the saucer rim.

 Summarizing, it is a pity that the Art Department did not go with Probert's well thought-out concept in the first place.
 However, with Ten Forward's look and location being firmly established and the starship's exterior accordingly adapted, the result of the revision of the plans is not all that bad.

 Thanks to Memory Alpha, Forgotten Trek and Trekplace where I found useful information about the Enterprise-D miniatures and Andrew Probert's design concepts.
 Thanks to Jörg Hillebrand for several pictures, especially for the matching views of the 4ft- and the 6ft model and for the Ten Forward composite image.
+Thanks to Ricky for bringing the "Generations" window discrepancy to my attention.
 The information about the model sizes in "Generations" and the dimensions of Ten Forward comes from Pat Suwalski.
 Some screen caps from TrekCore.